typedb/typedb-docs/11-query/04-delete-query.md

 <div class="note">
 [Important]
 When updating (eg. adding role players, attributes, owners) a concept, and concurrently deleting the concept, the data can end up in an undefined state.
 To avoid this, serialise transactions that would be performing concurrent deletes and inserts.

-Concurrent insert operations are always fully safe.
+Please see [ACID](../06-management/02-acid.md) for more details.
 </div>